-The Lesley Foundation dba Lesley Senior Communities is a California non-profit corporation.
-It developed, owns and manages, Lesley Plaza, a 56 unit apartment complex at 120 North San Mateo Drive, San Mateo, California, comprising 12 one bedroom apartments and 44 studio units.

-Lesley Plaza is a housing facility designed to provide decent housing for extremely low, very low and low income elderly persons and families who are able to maintain a living status with the provision of supportive living services through private arrangements.
-It is not a facility providing any type of care requiring licensure under the Residential Care Facilities for the Elderly Act.
-Therefore, Lesley Plaza does not provide, nor has the authority to provide, any care or supervision services, nor to promise or make available in the future any assistance with personal activities of daily living.
-This means that if an applicant needs the type of care that Lesley Plaza does not provide, the applicant must make arrangements for that type of care on his/her own.
+Lesley Towers, LLC is a California non-profit corporation.
+Through the Department of Housing and Urban Development's Senior Project Rental Assistance Contract (SPRAC) it developed, owns and manages, Lesley Towers, LLC. a 198 unit apartment complex at 700 Laurel Ave, San Mateo, CA 94401.
+It is a housing facility designed to provide decent housing for extremely low and very low income elderly persons and families who are able to maintain an independent living status with the provision of supportive living services through private arrangements.
+Lesley Towers, LLC is not a facility that provides any type of care requiring licensure under the Residential Care Facilities for the Elderly Act.
+Therefore, Lesley Towers, LLC does not provide, nor has the authority to provide, any care or supervision services, nor to promise or make available in the future any assistance with personal activities of daily living.
+This means that if an applicant needs the type of care that Lesley Towers, LLC does not provide, the applicant must make arrangements for that type of care on his/her own.

-A person in order to be a tenant at Lesley Plaza must also be capable of fulfilling the lease requirements.
+A person in order to be a tenant at Lesley Towers, LLC must also be capable of fulfilling the lease requirements.
 This means the applicant must be able to meet all of his/her personal needs and that the applicant can fulfill the lease obligations with or without assistance.
+A member of the household must be 62 years of age or older at the time of application.